 It might not be time to deck the halls with boughs of holly quite yet, but it’s the best time to start preparing for the festive season.
 Why?
 Because more than a quarter of the revenue earned by the UK’s SMEs is driven by seasonal demand.
 So, chances are, this is a critical time for many of the 5.7 million small and medium-sized businesses around the country.

 While the rest of us might only have to worry about making sure the cards beat the last post and getting the presents under the tree, SMEs have a different set of concerns.
-According to our latest MarketInvoice Business Insights research, these are the biggest pressures faced by business owners during peak times:
+According to our latest Kriya Business Insights research, these are the biggest pressures faced by business owners during peak times:

 - Having staff to fulfil orders